manuel-uberti/filmsinwords/_posts/2020-08-09-fifty-shades-of-criticism.md

-As much as the meaning of the word *intimacy* is relevant to a film like *Fifty Shades of Grey*, this paragraph touches little of what Taylor-Johnson actually captures on the screen and it fails on different levels to read the images for what they offer.
-Intimacy is a beautiful thing, it is what is missing in the lives of Anastasia and Christian, and Taylor-Johnson works on this with her characters from different angles.
+As much as the meaning of the word *intimacy* is relevant to a film like *Fifty Shades of Grey*, this paragraph touches little of what Taylor-Johnson actually captures on the screen and it fails to read the images for what they offer.
+Intimacy is a beautiful thing, it is what is missing in the lives of Anastasia and Christian, and Taylor-Johnson works on this with her characters from various angles.

 Anastasia is pure, virginal frailty, searching for the intimacy she has yet to experience.
 At every step of her relationship with Christian she moves further